Meruman/Data-mining/docs/_posts/2019-06-26-Classification-Basics.md

 The learning algorithms are design to learn models that have the highest accuracy or the lowest error rate when applied to the test set.

+After this "Learning Phase", the classifier can be used as an "Oracle" to predict the label of unlabeled instances never seen before, this is known as "Query phase".

 ---